riligar/.github/profile/README.md

-# RiLiGar - Building Tomorrow's Intelligent Applications
+# RiLiGar - Foundations for software that thinks and acts.

 <div align="center">